pointgrail/Adidas-Account-Generator/README.md

 - Requirements: Modules: requests, BeautifulSoup4, faker

-- Other requirements: Your own domain set up with catch all email forwarding.
+- Other requirements: Your **own domain set up with catch all email forwarding**

 ## How to run: